uzair777-dev/habit_tracker/README.md

 ## Troubleshooting

+> These are some measure that i hurdled while developing.
+Honestly, i don't even know if they'll help or not but here it is

 -   **Database Connection Error**:
     -   Ensure `python3 setup_db.py` is running in a separate terminal.
     -   Verify it says "Server seems up".